 As a parent, you can help them develop this skill using all the different strategies we discussed so far.
 But be mindful that some children and young people with ASD may always find it trickier to recognise emotions.

-You can find links to more ASD resources on the CAMHS, NHS Lothian website.
+You can find links to more ASD resources on: